m0220/XBMClibviewer/README.md

 ....
 ```

-To enable the option uncomment the line:
+To enable the option uncomment the line "//require ('access.php');":
 ```
 ....
 <?php